 The Duty Lawyer Service Traditional Chinese Simplified Chinese Site Map Contact Us FAQs Related Links Text Only

-The scope of legal assistance to claimants under this Scheme covers the following stages:
+The scope of legal assistance to claimants under this Scheme is as follows:

-(a) To advise the claimant of his legal right and the procedures in the process of his claim.
+(a) To advise the claimant of his legal right and the procedures in the process of his non-refoulement claim(s) on applicable grounds.

-(b) To assist the claimant to complete the Questionnaire.
+(b) To assist the claimant to complete and submit the non-refoulement claim form.

-(c) To accompany the claimant to attend interview(s), if considered necessary by the duty lawyer.
+(c) To accompany the claimant to attend screening interview(s), if considered necessary by the duty lawyer.

-(d) To assess merits of petition for claims rejected by the Immigration Department.
+(d) To assess merits of appeal and/or petition for claims rejected by the Immigration Department.

-(e) To prepare submissions for the appellant for meritorious petition cases; and
+(e) To prepare submissions for the appellant and/or petitioner for meritorious appeal and/or petition cases; and

 (f) To represent the claimant at oral hearing, if any.

-CAT claimants applying for legal assistance have to make statutory declaration that they are without means to pay the cost for legal representation before they are eligible for assistance.
+All Claimants applying for legal assistance have to make statutory declaration that they are without means to pay the cost of legal representation before they are eligible for assistance.

 Back To Top